 For a buyer looking to pick up a foreclosure, there are a few ways of going about it.

 - Pre-Foreclosure Sale – The owner is more than 90 days late on their payments, and the lender has initiated foreclosure.
-At this point, they have three options, pay the amount owed, sell the property, or face foreclosure.
+They have three options, pay the amount owed, sell the property, or face foreclosure.
 Most choose to sell and use the proceeds to pay off the remaining mortgage.

 - Short Sale – The owner wishes to sell because they can’t keep up with their mortgage payments.
 This is usually done when they owe more than the property is worth.
 The lender accepts a payoff that is less than what is owed and forgives the rest.
-Despite the loss, many banks find this an easier option than going through foreclosure.
+Many banks find this an easier option than foreclosure despite the loss.

-- Auction – The home has been fully foreclosed and is put on public auction to be sold to the highest bidder.
+- Auction – The foreclosed home is put on public auction to be sold to the highest bidder.
 These are always all-cash purchases, and you may only have a week to a month to come up with the full balance before losing your deposit.

 - REO Sale – If a property fails to sell at auction because no one bids the Plaintiff’s minimum, it reverts to Plaintiff, in this case, the bank.
-This makes it a real estate owned property, which means the bank now owns it.
-It’s not a preferable arrangement as it makes the bank responsible for paying any liens and evicting any occupants.
+This makes it a real estate-owned property, which means the bank now owns it.
 Most are sold as quickly as possible through a local agency at a significant markdown.
+It’s not preferable as it makes the bank responsible for paying any liens and evicting occupants.

 There are pros and cons to each approach.
 REO sales are the least risky as you can inspect the property before buying.
 However, they also come with the lowest returns and may require extensive repairs.
 Auctions are very high-risk, high reward.
-You could get a terrific deal or end up with a money pit as you have no way to inspect the property before bidding.
+You could get a terrific deal or a money pit as you have no way to inspect the property before bidding.
 Short sales can be a good deal but are notoriously time-consuming.
-Pre-foreclosures can also be a good deal but tend to attract a lot of interested buyers.
+Pre-foreclosures can also be a good deal but attract many interested buyers.

 5 Steps to Buying a Foreclosure5 Steps to Buying a Foreclosure